bilalq/eight-bit-color-picker/README.md

 `EightBitColorPicker.detect`

-This function finds all color pickers in the DOM, renders them, and returns a list of picker instances.
+This function finds all elements with the class `eight-bit-color-picker`, renders them as pickers, and returns a list of picker instances.
 Note that this function is not on the prototype chain, and can be invoked statically like so:

 ```javascript
 var pickers = EightBitColorPicker.detect()